Witold Lutosławski International Cello Competition

 Purpose of competition

-Witold Lutosławski International Cello Competition in Warsaw is the first, and up to date the only international cello competition in Poland.
+The Witold Lutosławski International Cello Competition in Warsaw is historically the first, international cello competition in Poland, and the only one to contain all the works for cello composed by Maestro Lutosławski.

-The intention of this competition is to give young Polish cellists, up to age 24, an opportunity to present themselves to prominent cellists and cello professors from Poland and abroad and to compare their art of performance with their coleague-musicians from all over the world.
+The intention of this competition is to give young Polish and international cellists an opportunity to present themselves to prominent artists and professors from Poland and abroad and to compare their performance art with peer musicians from all over the world.
 This is thought to help establishing international cross-links between young musicians and prominent cello professors.

 Differences from other cello competitions

-In the Program of the Competition there are all works of Witold Lutoslawski dedicated to cello.
-The Competition gives unique opportunity for young cellist to perform Lutoslawski’s concerto with orchestra in the final round.
+The Program of the Competition includes all works of Witold Lutosławski dedicated to cello and gives the unique opportunity for young cellist to perform Lutosławski’s Concerto with orchestra in the final round.

 Repertoire